Vyral/nick-shivers/_posts/2022-01-21-why-the-2022-housing-market-will-be-hot.md

 date: 2022-01-21 15:55:42
 tags:
   - Market Update
-excerpt: Here’s why the 2022 housing market will be red-hot.
+excerpt: Here’s why we think the 2022 housing market will be red-hot.
 enclosure:
 pullquote: I don’t see this market slowing down in the foreseeable future.
 enclosure_type: video/mp4